 Are magic mushrooms addictive?

 Just like regular mushrooms, magic ones aren’t addictive.
 You do build a tolerance to their effects over time though.
+So, be careful otherwise you might end up eating a truck load of mushrooms all for a small trip.

 Can I take shrooms if I’m on antidepressants?